phun-ky/phun-ky.github.io/_posts/2010-03-29-attending-goopen-2010.md

 I really going to enjoy this one, not just because she is presenting a keynote on how they've used <a href="http://www.osgeo.org/">OSGeo</a>, but because the keynote speaker is my cousin (first cousin once removed)!

-### A Governmentâ€™s Vision Becomes Reality: OSS Implementation in the Malaysian Public Sector - by Tan King Ing
+### A Government's Vision Becomes Reality: OSS Implementation in the Malaysian Public Sector - by Tan King Ing

 > Open Source Software is expected to bring financial benefits, as well as process improvements, to Government agencies to enable more integrated and improved public services for Malaysia, its citizens and enterprises.
 Malaysia is one of the early pioneers to have a Government-wide OSS Master Plan, executed concertedly and relentlessly under the leadership and coordination of Open Source Competency Centre MAMPU.
-As an early adopter of OSS, in the last six years Malaysiaâ€™s Public Sector has made significant inroads in changing mindsets and beliefs, and proliferating open source projects, products and services throughout its agencies and the private sector.
+As an early adopter of OSS, in the last six years Malaysia's Public Sector has made significant inroads in changing mindsets and beliefs, and proliferating open source projects, products and services throughout its agencies and the private sector.
 This presentation shares that journey, exploring the challenges, achievements and lessons learnt along the way.

 ### The Battle Over Source Code - by Ann-Therese Lotherington